In this guide, we’ll break down one of the biggest challenges researchers face when it comes to surveying an audience — response bias.

 With no coding required, you can get beautiful, rich surveys put together in just a few minutes, saving time and money without sacrificing quality or control.

 There are templates for all types of questions, complete security, and features including skip logic for a personalized experience.
+Nextiva Surveys has all the tools you need to create response bias-free, effective surveys that produce exceptional results.

 Platform free, you can deliver surveys in an email or via the web.
 The responsive design provides an exceptional user experience even on mobile devices.

 When it comes to response bias-free surveys, Nextiva has your back.
-With our easy-to-use survey software creating effective surveys that avoid response bias are just a few clicks away.
+With our easy-to-use survey software creating effective surveys that avoid response bias is just a few clicks away.
 Try them now and see how easy surveys can be!